What does it take to lead an elite team?

 It can often look like the captain makes all the decisions as they are the one presenting them to the team.
 In my experience, this isn’t the case.
-I have a team of people to draw knowledge and expertise from, including management, coaches and mentors.
+I have a team of people to draw knowledge and expertise from, including management, coaches, and mentors.
 It’s important to gather diverse intel and perspectives to help shape your strategy.

 Ahead of a big race or event, a lot of time and energy goes into developing a well-rounded, adaptable performance plan for the team.
 Such a plan takes into consideration the goals for Pro-Noctis Heidi Kjeldsen 200 Degrees Coffee and the opportunities for individual riders.
-There is also an element of flexibility – plans do not always work out in cycling, we cannot control everything, having the ability to be adaptable amongst chaos is vital to our success.
+There is also an element of flexibility – plans do not always work out in cycling, we cannot control everything, and having the ability to be adaptable amongst chaos is vital to our success.

-Reflection is key to continued development, communication and progress in the team.
+Reflection is key to continued development, communication, and progress in the team.
 It enables us to better prepare for the next challenge.
 Constructive reflection and feedback can sometimes take time to mine post-race because you often have a real range of perspectives coming into play.
 It’s important that riders have the chance to feedback and that I have the skill to listen.

 Understanding the purpose of a debrief is principal.
 It’s a chance for us to look at what is and isn’t working so we can move forward.
 It keeps us progressing as a team, even if some of what we have to say and discuss isn’t positive.
 Debriefs are not an opportunity to blame people.
-Leading these discussions can often be difficult; at times I have felt as if I am on the other side to the team.
+Leading these discussions can often be difficult; at times I have felt as if I am on the other side of the team.
 But it comes back to building that trust.

 Trust in each other can help us to overcome difficult conversations, knowing everyone is just trying to get to the same place.